-During this process of creating a resource management and allocation plan, it is important to make sure that all groups are contributing significantly to the partnership, and that nonmonetary contributions are recognized as being important.
-Without recognition of all types of contributions, the partnership will likely be dominated by those who contribute most of the money.
-Groups that are contributing most of the money need to either recognise others' contributions as of equal value or accept that they will only have the same rights as other partners in making decisions.
+During the process of creating a resource management and allocation plan, it is important that the partnership make sure that all groups are contributing significantly to the partnership, and that they recognize that non-monetary contributions are important.
+Without recognizing of all types of contributions, the partnership will likely be dominated by those who contribute most of the money.
+Groups that are contributing most of the money need to either recognise others' contributions of equal value or accept that they will only have the same rights as other partners in making decisions.
 If any partners do not contribute significantly or sufficiently to the partnership it is vital that they find a contribution that they can make, which will be important to the success of the partnership.

 Paying close attention to the concerns stated above, the next step is to match the needs of the partnership with the resources of the partners.
 Partners should make sure that they are providing enough of all types of resources to achieve the goals of the partnership.
 They should make sure that all resources are clearly and carefully allocated to the groups or individuals that will need them, and that the provision of the resources is planned in a timely manner.
-Resources should be provided at the time when they are needed, and not before.
+Partners should provide resources at the time when they are needed, and not before.

-If resources are acquired for the partnership that do not come directly from one of the partners, including new staff, the participants should decide where those resources will go if and when the project is disbanded.
-If new staff are hired, it is important that they are aware of the time limit on their position, or of where their job will be reallocated at the end of the partnership.
+If the partnership acquires resources for the partnership that belong only to the partnership and not to one of the partners, including new staff, the participants should decide where those resources will go if and when the project is disbanded.
+If the partnership hires new staff, it is important that they are aware of the time limit on their position, or of where their job will be reallocated at the end of the partnership.

-Once partners have agreed to where resources will come from, and for whom and at what time they will be provided, the partners should sign Memorandums of Understanding (MOUs) or Letters of Understanding (LOUs), that last for the duration of the project, or at least three years for lengthy projects.
+Once partners have agreed to where resources will come from, and for whom and at what time they will be provided, the partners should sign Memorandums of Understanding (MOUs) or Letters Understanding (LOUs), that last for the duration of the project, or at least three years for lengthy projects.
 Uncertainty or insecure feelings about where resources are coming from can distract partners, and cause stress and inefficiency.
-A signed agreement in the form of an MOU or LOU can help to eliminate a great deal of the uncertainty partners can feel.
+A signed agreement in the form of an MOU or LOU can help to eliminate a great deal of potential uncertainty.42